Site Selection and Preparation

 "A Georgia Tree Farmer"; J. Russell Smith, The Country Gentleman, December 4, 1915, pp. 1921-22.

 Insect infestation can affect the beauty and charm of a mulberry tree, but seldom pose a serious problem for obtaining good fruit production.
 If you learn that certain fruit-loving insects are a problem in your area, most varieties of Morus alba have an early fruiting period which occurs before most insects “wake up” from winter dormancy.
-Since ants are in a symbiotic relationship with certain insects, “Tanglefoot” applied to the tree trunk to stop the movement of ants can go a long way to limit insects such as scale, mealybugs, and aphids.
+Since ants are in a symbiotic relationship with certain insects, “Tanglefoot” applied to the tree trunk (please refer to instructions) to stop the movement of ants can go a long way to limit insects such as scale, mealybugs, and aphids.

 This common caterpillar can defoliate large sections of a tree.
 Prune out the branches containing their nests of webbing, if so desired.
 Better yet, open their nests with a stick to give birds a treat.